apache/hadoop-release-support/README.md

    on their own branches.
 4. Some projects need java11 or later.

+Some of these builds/tests are slow, but they can all be executed in parallel unless you are actually trying to transitively build components, such as run spark tests with the parquet artifact you build with the RC.
+If you find yourself doing this: you've just become a CI system without the automation.

-First, purge your maven repository of all hadoop- JAR files of the pending release version
+First, purge your maven repository of all `hadoop-` JAR files of the pending release version

 ```bash